In this section

 - Send a letter recommending other non-Child Development Center options

-This process can take up to three weeks from the time you mail the form to us.
-Please send copies of your child's IEP and Birth to 3 records with the intake form.
+This process can take up to three weeks from the time you provide your information to us.
+Please send copies of your child's IEP and Birth to 3 records with the intake form or signed consent for release.

 Does insurance pay for my child's appointments?